jameslnewell/xhr-mock/docs/_api/mock_response.md

   - name:
     content:
 content_markdown: |-

+  The following methods get the responses to the mock server:

   | Command | Description |
   | --- | --- |
   | .status() : number | Get the response status. |